About 466 million people in the world have hearing loss. How does this happen?

 1. Sensorineural Hearing Loss

-This is a hearing loss that occurs due to damage to the sensory hair cells in the cochlea or inner ear; this damage affects the transmission of impulses along the hearing nerve.
+This hearing loss occurs due to damage to the sensory hair cells in the cochlea or inner ear.
+This damage affects the transmission of impulses along the hearing nerve.

 People with sensorineural hearing loss have decreased sensitivity to sound.
-The clarity of the sound being heard is also affected, and this happens because of the damage to the auditory nerve.
-Even when the sound getting to the inner ear is loud enough, the brain won't receive it.
+The sound’s clarity is also affected because of damage to the auditory nerve.
+Even when the sound getting to the inner ear is loud enough, the brain won't receive the signals.

 Sensorineural hearing loss can be caused by exposure to noise, anatomical abnormalities of the cochlea, head injuries, measles, prolonged high fever, meningitis, mumps, or hereditary factors.

-There is no known cure for sensorineural hearing loss yet.
+There is no known cure for sensorineural hearing loss.

 2. Conductive Hearing Loss

-A conductive hearing loss is a hearing loss caused by an abnormality in the outer and middle ear.
-The inner ear of people with conductive hearing loss functions okay, but the sound gets attenuated before it gets to the inner ear.
+Conductive hearing loss is caused by an abnormality in the outer and middle ear.
+The inner ear functions okay, but the sound is attenuated before it gets there.

-Conductive hearing loss can be caused by abnormal formation of the bones in the middle ear, holes in the eardrum, rupture of the eardrum, extreme wax buildup, and fluid accumulation in the middle ear, small or absent pinnas, sensitivity’s normal function.
+Abnormal bones can cause conductive hearing loss in the middle ear, holes in the eardrum, rupture of the eardrum, extreme wax buildup and fluid accumulation in the middle ear, and small or absent pinnas.

 Conductive hearing loss can be corrected with medication or surgery, depending on the cause.